Constantius II: War against Magnentius

-As the only surviving son of Constantine the Great, Constantius felt that the position of emperor was his alone, and he determined to march west to fight the usurper, Magnentius.
+Constantius was determined to march west to fight the usurper.
 However, feeling that the east still required some sort of imperial presence, he elevated his cousin Constantius Gallus to caesar of the eastern provinces.
 As an extra measure to ensure the loyalty of his cousin, he married the elder of his two sisters, Constantina, to him.

 Before facing Magnentius, Constantius first came to terms with Vetranio, a loyal general in Illyricum who had recently been acclaimed emperor by his soldiers.
 Vetranio immediately sent letters to Constantius pledging his loyalty, which Constantius may have accepted simply in order to stop Magnentius from gaining more support.
 These events may have been spurred by the action of Constantina, who had since traveled east to marry Gallus.
 Constantius subsequently sent Vetranio the imperial diadem and acknowledged the general's new position as augustus.
-However, when Constantius arrived, Vetranio willingly resigned his position and accepted Constantius’ offer of a comfortable retirement in Bithynia.
+However, when Constantius arrived, Vetranio willingly resigned his position and accepted Constantius's offer of a comfortable retirement in Bithynia.

 In 351, Constantius clashed with Magnentius in Pannonia with a large army.
 The ensuing Battle of Mursa Major was one of the largest and bloodiest battles ever between two Roman armies.
 The result was a victory for Constantius, but a costly one.
 Magnentius survived the battle and, determined to fight on, withdrew into northern Italy.
 Rather than pursuing his opponent, however, Constantius turned his attention to securing the Danubian border, where he spent the early months of 352 campaigning against the Sarmatians along the middle Danube.
 After achieving his aims, Constantius advanced on Magnentius in Italy.
 This action led the cities of Italy to switch their allegiance to him and eject the usurper's garrisons.
 Again, Magnentius withdrew, this time to southern Gaul.

 In 353, Constantius and Magnentius met for the final time at the Battle of Mons Seleucus in southern Gaul, and again Constantius emerged the victor.
 Magnentius, realizing the futility of continuing his position, committed suicide on 10 August 353.